 How do I stop my team from arguing about which dashboard is 'right'?

-You do not have a dashboard problem.
+You don't have a dashboard problem.
 You have a definition problem.
 When logic lives inside individual charts, different people ship different math.
 A centralized metric catalog makes everyone read from the same definition, so Sales and Finance see the exact same calculation, no matter the tool.

-• Different names for the same thing.
+Different names for the same thing.
 "Revenue" vs "Sales" vs "Billings".
+When the same concept goes by three names, confusion spreads across teams and tools.

-• Hidden formulas.
-Ad hoc filters, one-off SQL, and spreadsheet tweaks baked into a chart.
+Hidden formulas.
+Ad hoc filters, one-off SQL, and spreadsheet tweaks baked into a chart make it impossible to know what math actually runs behind the number.

-• Mismatched time rules.
-Close date vs invoice date, local time vs UTC, fiscal vs calendar month.
+Mismatched time rules.
+Close date vs invoice date, local time vs UTC, fiscal vs calendar month—small choices that compound into big disagreements.

-• Source drift.
-CRM says one number, billing says another, and neither explains the gap.
+Source drift.
+Your CRM says one number, your billing system says another, and neither explains the gap.
+Without clear lineage, trust erodes.

-• No owner.
-When nobody owns the definition, the version that wins is the loudest voice.
+No owner.
+When nobody owns the definition, the version that wins is the loudest voice, not the most accurate one.

 Each metric should include